 Our Curriculum

-We aim to ensure that each child:
+We ensure that every child:

 -